Zelenskyy visits Capitol Hill and the White House with US aid for Ukraine at risk of collapse

 WASHINGTON (AP) — His country's future at stake, Ukrainian President Volodymyr Zelenskyy used inspirational words, resolve and a nod to Christmas in appealing Tuesday to leaders in Congress for U.S. aid for his fighters in the war with Russia.

-But as he then headed to the White House, additional American support was in grave doubt.
+But as he arrived next at the White House, additional American support was in grave doubt.

 Zelenskyy's visit to Washington came at a grim time, much changed from the hero's welcome he received last year.
 President Joe Biden's request for an additional $110 billion U.S. aid package for Ukraine, Israel and other national security needs is at serious risk of collapse in Congress as Republicans are insisting on linking it to strict U.S.-Mexico border security changes that Democrats decry.